obrep/obrepalski-com/content/posts/observability-quick-start/index.md

 Leveraging PGO can be straightforward:

-1. Obtain a Profile: Collect a representative CPU profile (in the standard pprof format) from your application running under a realistic production or staging load.
-The continuous profiling tools mentioned earlier (like Google Cloud Profiler, Datadog Continuous Profiler, etc.) are excellent sources for this.
+1. Obtain a Profile: Collect a representative CPU profile (in the standard `pprof` format) from your application running under a realistic production or staging load.
+The continuous profiling tools mentioned earlier are excellent sources for this.
-2. Place the Profile: Copy the collected profile file (e.g., cpu.pprof) into the root directory of your main package (where your main.go file typically resides) and rename it to default.pgo.
+2. Place the Profile: Copy the collected profile file (e.g., `cpu.pprof`) into the root directory of your main package (where your main.go file typically resides) and rename it to default.pgo.
 3. Build: Simply run go build.
 The Go compiler (1.21+) automatically detects default.pgo in the main package directory and uses it to guide optimizations.

-You can also explicitly specify a profile location using the -pgo flag during the build (go build -pgo=/path/to/your/profile.pprof) or disable PGO entirely (go build -pgo=off).
+You can also explicitly specify a profile location using the `-pgo` flag during the build (`go build -pgo=/path/to/your/profile.pprof`) or disable PGO entirely (`go build -pgo=off`).

 ### Benefits and Considerations